Investigating PEM via Muscle Biopsy in ME/CFS and Long COVID

 The aim of this project is to fully characterise eye movement changes in ME/CFS on two consecutive days, identifying an ocular motor signature that is unique to the disorder.

-SPOT ME: Serial Pediatric Omics Tracking for ME/CFS
+Serial Pediatric Omics Tracking for ME/CFS (SPOT-ME)

 This study seeks to understand pathological mechanisms of pediatric ME/CFS (13 to 18 years old), using case-control and longitudinal study design that meshes clinical measures and omics methods.